 Pulled Pork Tacos

 ‘Pibil’ is a Mayan word for buried, which refers to the traditional method of cooking in an underground fire pit, covered with banana leaves.
-Traditionally, the recipe is made with Seville oranges that grow in the Yucatan and have a bitter, acidic flavour.
+Traditionally, the recipe is made with Seville oranges that grow in the Yucatan & have a bitter, acidic flavour.
 Here we use orange juice mixed with white vinegar, which works well to create that authentic flavour.
 The rich orange colour of the dish comes from the achiote paste, made from annatto seeds.
 Although simple to prepare, this dish takes time, so plan ahead!

 SPICINESS